owolabioromidayo/owolabioromidayo.github.io/_posts/2023-12-10-Why-does-fib(40)-Elude-my-Sh_tty-Interpreter.md

   <figcaption>Java FlameGraph Zoomed In</figcaption>
 </figure>

-Comparing the flame graphs of my C++ implementation and the Java implementation I couldn't really make sense of the differences between the two.
+Comparing the flame graphs of my C++ implementation and the Java implementation, I couldn't really make sense of the differences between the two.
 From C++ I could easily see the recursive function calls and tree-walking as a result of the fibonacci calls, but for Java it was completely flat and the labels weren't helping either.
 What I did find to be weird were the extremely thin graph stacks extending upwards and coming downwards immediately.
 Yet the only information waiting there for me wasn't at all helpful.